yanMHG/pandas_pareto/README.md

 # Usage

+You can install the package via setuptools as usual, and it will be available as `pandas_pareto` for import.

+	python setup.py install

-To use `pandas_pareto`, copy the package directory into your project and use:
+Otherwise, you can copy the package directory `pandas_pareto` into your project and import it from your files.

-	from pandas_pareto.pareto import compute_pareto

 # Tips